freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/relatistic-plastics/3-uv-map-mesh.md

 <img src="blender-select-coplanar.png" width="280" class="img-responsive pull-right" style="margin-left: 15px">

-Click on *Select -> Select Similar -> Coplanar*, which should result in all top faces of all plastics being selected.
-However, that's probably not the case, since there's a threshold that might be too large.
-You can check it by rotating the camera and verify that the bottom faces are *not* selected.
+Click on *Select -> Select Similar -> Coplanar*, which should result in all top faces of all plastics being selected (but *not* the bottoms ones).
+However, you might get the bottom faces selected too, because there's a threshold that might be too large.
+You can check it by rotating the camera and verify that the bottom faces are not selected.
 If they are, expand the parameters and set the threshold to a small enough value.
 Then, select the "top" material slot and hit *Assign*.
 The top surfaces should turn red.

 For the bottom faces, hit `7`, `9` on the numpad to switch to bottom view, and select again one face.
 Like before, select all coplanar faces, click the "bottom" material slot, and *Assign*.
 You should see the bottom faces turn green.